Do You and Your Fiancé Want to Make Sure You Get off on the Right Foot?

 Protecting Your Relationship from Destructive Influences: In a sense, newly married couples represent a new family of their own, even if they have no intention of having children.
 Marriage is actually a vulnerable time in the life of a couple.
 It means leaving the past behind and forging a new life together.

-Marriage therapy offers couples the opportunity to protect their relationship from destructive influences, whether those arise from within the couple, such as negative patterns of managing conflict, or from outside influences, such as in-laws, exes, step-children, work, or social media.
-In session, I will help you identify any harmful influences that may be interfering so you can protect your relationship.
-Relationship counseling also helps you to understand the value of putting each other first, being the go-to person for each other in all matters of importance, and prioritizing each other’s well-being.
+Marriage therapy helps couples discover the importance of protecting their relationship from damaging people and things.
+These damaging forces could originate from within the couple, such as negative patterns of managing conflict, or from outside the couple, such as in-laws, exes, step-children, work, or social media.
+In session, I will help you identify any harmful people and things that may be interfering so you can protect your relationship.

 You and Your Fiancé May Question Whether or not Premarital Counseling Is Worth it…